-EMQN published best practice guidelines for genetic testing in dystrophinopathies (2020), which included the following in regard to carrier testing in those with female reproductive systems:
+EMQN published best practice guidelines for genetic testing in dystrophinopathies (2020), which included the following in regard to carrier testing in females:

 "When the familial pathogenic variant is unknown and an affected male is not available to be tested, female relatives at risk of being carriers should be offered the full cohort of level 1 and 2 genetic testing (i.e., CNV analysis and sequencing) since these two approaches are cost effective and offer ~99% sensitivity." (p.
 1147)